 As a company founder, one of your most significant opportunities – and responsibilities – is that you get to define the corporate culture.
 Once the culture is set, it’s difficult to change – so the challenge is to get it right the first time.
 You can learn a lot from companies like Apple and Netflix, both widely respected for their exemplary culture.

-In his book Grow: How Ideals Power Growth and Profit, author Jim Stengel explores a ten-year study of the fifty best businesses in the world, and concludes that those with a culture based on improving people’s lives had triple the growth rate of their competitors.
+In his book Grow: How Ideals Power Growth and Profit, author Jim Stengel explores a ten-year study of the fifty best businesses in the world and concludes that those with a culture based on improving people’s lives had triple the growth rate of their competitors.

 Based on this study, we have summarized ten principles for building a rock-solid corporate culture.
 Implement them early, and you’ll significantly enhance your firm’s growth potential:

 - Be clear about what you stand for.
 The values and priorities you exemplify set the culture.
 People follow what you do, not what you say.
-Reinforce your beliefs regularly with your team, your customers, and your suppliers.
+Reinforce your beliefs regularly with your team, customers, and suppliers.

 - Champion innovation in all areas.
 Create an environment that fosters and rewards innovation in all areas.
-This includes business models, marketing tactics, customer service, operating procedures, and of course, product innovation itself.
+This includes business models, marketing tactics, customer service, operating procedures, and, of course, product innovation itself.

 - Live your legacy.
 Envision the legacy you want to leave.
 What kind of company do you want to create?
-Get your team to share that vision so that all decisions and actions move the company closer to that ideal.
+Get your team to share that vision so all decisions and actions move the company closer to that ideal.